MicrosoftDocs/sql-docs/docs/relational-databases/data-tier-applications/import-a-bacpac-file-to-create-a-new-user-database.md

 2. The import bulk copies in the data from the export file.

 ## SQL Server Utility
- If you import a DAC to a managed instance of the Database Engine, the imported DAC is incorporated into the SQL Server Utility the next time the utility collection set is sent from the instance to the utility control point.
+ If you import a DAC to an instance of the Database Engine, the imported DAC is incorporated into the SQL Server Utility the next time the utility collection set is sent from the instance to the utility control point.
 The DAC will then be present in the **Deployed Data-tier Applications** node of the [!INCLUDE[ssManStudio](../../includes/ssmanstudio-md.md)] **Utility Explorer** and reported in the **Deployed Data-tier Applications** details page.

 ## Database Options and Settings
  By default, the database created during the import will have all of the default settings from the CREATE DATABASE statement, except that the database collation and compatibility level are set to the values defined in the DAC export file.
 A DAC export file uses the values from the original database.